-In the meantime we’d love to entertain you with our growing selection of live stage audio (30 numbers so far), as well as with the videos below, which we were very fortunate to record in a local studio just before the crisis struck.
-If you want to watch them in their full glory please go to our YouTube channel and subcribe.
-It’ll keep you up to date of the new videos we’re planning for and it also helps build our profile and audience.
+If you haven’t already listened on our repertoire page, we’d love to entertain you in the meantime with our growing selection of live stage audio (33 numbers so far), as well as with the videos below, which we were very fortunate to record in a local studio just before the first lockdown struck.
+All videos play inside their windows within the website, so feel free to click away!
+If you would also like to subscribe to our YouTube channel you’ll be the first to be notified when the new videos we’re planning for become available.

 Have you enjoyed listening to our large collection of stage audio?
 It was recorded on the little Tascam digital audio recorder seen standing on the GorillaPod in between us on the last video.
 We normally only use these recordings as a personal quality control tool, but in their simplicity of “take of the day”, together with the audience and restaurant ambience that the mikes pick up in addition to the stage sound, we think they’re quite fun.
 Apart from some overall tone and volume tweaking, very little editing is possible on a simple stereo recording, so what you hear is what you get on these numbers.

 Above is a screenshot of the selection process, showing part of our first set at an end of year party at a local golf club.
 Each set usually features somewhere between 12-15 numbers.
 We routinely play four such sets during a full evening or afternoon’s booking.
 Listen to all, select what is suitable, trim to the section required, balance volume and tone, and repeat for each set and performance recorded.
 Now you get some idea of the scale of the task involved, and why the enforced pause in our busy performance schedule also had some benefits in providing us with the time to grow this part of our website.